sa44as/shopify-customer-picker/README.md

 Before going to checkout you need to detect in-cart reward products,…??? need to decide after having integrated with add-to-cart level low priority
 Note: The product that needs to be reward product needs to have a high money price to avoid wrong orders caused by any technical issue if something will go not as expected.
 Note: For rendering the reward products on grid views or on the product page, you can check the product metafield with Namespace: loyalty_program, and Key: configuration, and if the product will have that metafield it means the product is a reward and you can get the product price with points from the metafield points_price property value.
+Note: This Endpoint needs to be used with /api/external/v1/customer/points_balance/:shopify_customer_id endpoint.
 Do not use the metafield information for adding products to the cart or before going to checkout.

 Internal routes